-Video clips of holographic movies - multiplex stereograms - from the 1970's @ Visual Alchemy studio archives - on FACEBOOK:
+Video clips of holographic movies - multiplex stereograms - Visual Alchemy 3D videos on YouTube XAR3D channel:

 'MIMETIC GLASS' hologram (1974) - over 6 ft. in length - was discovered in 2010 in storage.
 This film animation hologram by Al Razutis 1974 made by careful advance of frame by frame animation may be the 'first motion picture hologram' made in Canada.
 This is true holographic stop-motion animation recorded as sequential strips of laser transmission holograms, not a 'rainbow' multiplex from 2D film.
 Verification or contesting claims are encouraged.
 TECHNIQUE EMPLOYED: Spatial multi-plexing of laser transmission hologram for each step in the motion of solid subject.

 Exhibited in October 2010 at the Deja Vu Exhibition of Holographic Art and Stereoscopic 3D, Vancouver, Canada.